 Day 2: Okaukuejo to Namutoni, Etosha National Park, East

-Today we will spend most of the day game driving.
-We will visit a number of waterholes and make a stop at the Etosha Pan, the “place of dry water”.
-The Pan is an extensive flat depression of about 5,000 km2.
-This great, white expanse is a place of shimmering mirages and being able to see large herds of game in this setting makes Etosha a unique experience in Africa.
-We may stop at Halali middle camp to have lunch before we continue our game drive to Namutoni.
+Today we will spend most of the day searching for animals, as we make our way through the game reserve towards Namutoni, our next rest camp.
+We will visit a number of waterholes and stop to view the Etosha Pan, also known as the “place of dry water”.
+This extensive, flat depression is about 5,000 km2 and a place of shimmering mirages.
+Seeing large herds of game in this setting is a unique experience.
+We may stop at Halali (the middle camp) to have lunch, before we continue on to Namutoni.

-We have time to relax at the swimming pool at Namutoni or at the waterhole before a late afternoon game drive.
-The game viewing is usually excellent with close views of springboks, zebras, impalas, giraffes, gemsboks and plenty of birds.
-If we are lucky we may also have some close encounters with elephants and lions.
-In the evening we may enjoy a glass of wine and experience a fabulous sunset from the tower of the old Namibian German fort before dinner.
+At Namutoni, we will be able to relax at the swimming pool or waterhole before a late afternoon game drive.
+The game viewing here is usually excellent, with close-up views of springboks, zebras, impalas, giraffes, gemsboks and plenty of birds.
+We may also see elephants and lions.
+In the evening we can enjoy a glass of wine and fabulous sunset from the tower of the old Namibian German fort before dinner.

 Day 3: Namutoni to Windhoek

-After a morning safari game drive, with the opportunity to take some more pictures of Etosha's wildlife in the soft morning light, we depart Etosha via the Von Lindequist Gate and head back to the city.
-We will travel on the main road (B1), making a short detour to Lake Otjikoto, distinguished by its emerald-green waters and discovered in 1851.
-Just before reaching Windhoek we will have time to stop in the small town of Okahandja and visit Namibia's largest wood-carving market.
-We are likely to arrive back in the city at around 16:30 and you will be dropped off at your accommodation.
+This morning we will go on one last safari drive, allowing us to take some final pictures of Etosha's wildlife in the soft light.
+Afterwards, we will depart Etosha National Park via the Von Lindequist Gate.
+On our way back to the city, we will make a short detour so to visit Lake Otjikoto.
+This sinkhole lake is distinguished by its great depth and emerald-green waters.
+It is the smaller of only two permanent natural lakes in Namibia and was created by a collapsing karst cave.
+We will learn more about its fascinating geology and history.
+Just before reaching Windhoek we will stop over in the small town of Okahandja where we will visit Namibia's largest wood-carving market.
+We are likely to arrive in the city at around 16:30 and you will be dropped off at your accommodation.